 In recent years, the Group made donations supporting various community activities to fulfill social responsibilities.
 Together with our staff, our Group is dedicated and committed to fully supporting local charity organisations, NGOs and their volunteering activities by allocating portion of our revenue to build a better local community.

-The Group made donations to organisations that strive to improve the living for the poor in Hangzhou.
+The Group donated approximately HK\$554,000 to the organisations that strive to improve the living for the poor in Hangzhou during the reporting year.